late18coder/yt_vid_downer/README.txt

 This simple python script uses the Pytube module to download YouTube videos directly via a CLI.

+Please let me know if there are any errors.
+I am open to suggestions as well.

 | Preview |

 </// late18coder's YouTube Video Downloader ///>